insideout10/wordlift-plugin/src/readme.txt

 = Why shall I use WordLift? =

+The purpose of using WordLift is to:
+1. organize your content, <br />
-The purpose of using WordLift is to (1) categorize your content, (2) help people find content of interest to them, and (3) help WordLift describe your contents in *machine-readable* format so that other computers can re-use it.
+2. help people find content of interest to them, and <br />
+3. help WordLift describe your contents in *machine-readable* format so that other computers can re-use it. <br />

 = Why shall I publish my contents as Linked Data? =